About

 The Republic of Newfoundland is a sovereign democratic nation comprising the Island of Newfoundland and the territory of Labrador on the North Atlantic coast of North America.
 With nearly a millennium of recorded history, Newfoundland stands as one of the oldest European-settled territories in the Americas and one of the world’s most distinctive maritime nations.

-After centuries of self-governance as a British Dominion and a brief period under Commission Government (1934-1949), Newfoundland restored responsible government on March 31, 1949.
-On July 1, 1972, the nation formally transitioned to a presidential republic while maintaining its parliamentary democracy and Commonwealth connections.
+After more than a century of self-government within the British Empire and a period under the Commission of Government (1934–1949), Newfoundland restored elected Dominion self-government in 1949.
+In 1972, following a peaceful referendum, the nation formally became the Republic of Newfoundland while maintaining its parliamentary democracy and close Commonwealth ties.

 Quick Facts